 Type II fractures usually appear with significant deformity and swelling in the middle of the face, widening of the space between the inner corners of the eyelids (ie, the space between the two epiglottis), the upper jaw and nose become movable, and we notice malocclusion of the teeth.

-Finally, type III Le Fort fractures usually present with symptoms similar to type II, in addition to marked lengthening and flattening of the face due to displacement of the fractured jaw downward or inward (backward), soreness when trying to close the teeth, and malocclusion.
+Finally, type III Le Fort fractures usually present with symptoms similar to type II, in addition to a marked lengthening and flattening of my face due to the fractured jaw being displaced downward or inward (backward), soreness when trying to close the teeth, and malocclusion.

 In addition to bleeding from the mouth, increased skin on the upper eyelid, and bruising in the mastoid (the area behind the ear), individuals may also experience auricular drainage and blood in the middle ear (tympanic hemorrhage). ).